5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ## Method 1: Force-Enable Wi-Fi-Patching in OpenCore Legacy Patcher

 ### 1. Prerequisites
-The following prerequisites have to be met in order to get "Modern" and "Legacy" wireless working in macOS Sonoma (tested on beta 5):
+The following prerequisites have to be met in order to get "Modern" and "Legacy" wireless working in macOS Sonoma:

-1. Mandatory: if your system is unsupported by macOS Ventura and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following the [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family.
+1. **Mandatory**: if your system is unsupported by macOS 12 and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following the [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family.
-2. Connect your system via Ethernet to access the internet.
-This should be obvious since Wi-Fi doesn't work at this stage…
+2. Connect your system via Ethernet to access the internet since Wi-Fi doesn't work at this stage.
 3. Disable Gatekeeper via Terminal so macOS won't get in your way:
 	```shell
 	sudo spctl --master-disable